SphinxDB/Sphinx-Exploration/exploration/zkPass.md

 This image shows How interactive zero knowledge proofs Work on zkPass.

 The final step of the zkPass protocol involves the client generating zero-knowledge proof, which the smart contract on the blockchain verifies.
-We employ a Hybrid Zero-Knowledge (ZK) approach that combines both interactive and non-interactive ZK protocols.
+ZkPass employs a Hybrid Zero-Knowledge (ZK) approach that combines both interactive and non-interactive ZK protocols.

 ### Interactive Zero-Knowledge (IZK):

-We utilize a VOLE-based interactive Zero-Knowledge (ZK) protocol, which we refer to as VOLE-ZK 23.
+ZkPass utilize a VOLE-based interactive Zero-Knowledge (ZK) protocol, which referred as VOLE-ZK 23.
 This protocol plays a crucial role in authentication, ensuring the data's origin from the precise data source and safeguarding it against tampering by clients.
 The VOLE-ZK 23 protocol can be described as a "commit and prove" framework.
 In this setup, both the Prover (P) and the Verifier (V) jointly generate numerous VOLE instances, each satisfying a linear formula denoted as "m = k + w * delta."
 P holds certain components of this formula as a commitment, with 'm' serving as the commitment, and 'w' can be converted into a witness after derandomization.
 On the other hand, V holds the remaining components ('k' and 'delta').
 The objective is to prove and verify the satisfaction of a boolean circuit.
 P establishes a commitment for every gate based on the VOLE instance.
-Since the correlation between VOLE instances is linear, we can batch-check the results by summing up all commitments and confirming whether the final result still adheres to the correlation.
-This linearity is a key reason our solution is cost-effective, setting it apart from other high-degree polynomial solutions like SNARK.
+Since the correlation between VOLE instances is linear, ZkPass can batch-check the results by summing up all commitments and confirming whether the final result still adheres to the correlation.
+This linearity is a key reason of ZkPass's solution is cost-effective, setting it apart from other high-degree polynomial solutions like SNARK.
 Consequently, P only needs to transmit two field elements (the sum of 'm' and the sum of 'w') to the Verifier.
 To protect sensitive information, a random linear combination can be created.
 V then validates the correlation using its VOLE parameters ('k' and 'delta').
 There are five main constraints at this stage:
 The vector x = (Q', R', mac_key_pv, b) represents the public signal, and w = (enc_key, token, Q, R) is the witness.